 1. Medicare Part C (Medicare Advantage).
 2. Refugee Medical Assistance.
-3. Coverage provided to business owners who aren't employees.
+3. Coverage provided to a business owner under a plan that is eligible employer-sponsored coverage with respect to at least one employee.
 4. Coverage under a group health plan provided through insurance regulated by a foreign government if: - a.
 A covered individual is physically absent from the United States for at least 1 day during the month; or - b.
 A covered individual is physically present in the United States for a full month and the coverage provides health benefits within the United States while the individual is outside the United States.
 5. The Basic Health Program.
 6. Coverage of pregnancy-related services that consists of full Medicaid benefits.
-7. Specific programs listed at [CMS.gov/CCIIO/Programs-and-Initiatives/Health-Insurance-Market-Reforms/Minimum-Essential-Coverage.html](https://www.cms.gov/CCIIO/Programs-and-Initiatives/Health-Insurance-Market-Reforms/Minimum-Essential-Coverage.html) (click on the link for "approved plans.")
+7. Coverage under a section 1115 demonstration waiver program.
+8. Specific programs listed at [CMS.gov/CCIIO/Programs-and-Initiatives/Health-Insurance-Market-Reforms/Minimum-Essential-Coverage.html](https://CMS.gov/CCIIO/Programs-and-Initiatives/Health-Insurance-Market-Reforms/Minimum-Essential-Coverage.html) (click on the link for "approved plans.")